 Book a private tour with 6 or more of your friends, email Kim for details at: firstname.lastname@example.org

-6 people~ $100 per person for a private day on the water, 7 or more the above rates apply
+6 people~ $120 per person for a private night on the water, 7 people ~$100 per person, 8 or more and the above rates apply

 I would like to welcome you to our kayaking adventure in Elkhorn Slough National Marine Estuary.
 The protected water of the Slough is an ideal place to observe some of California’s finest coastal resources.
 Sea otters, harbor seals, sea lions and an array of birds can be seen at close range.
 With 90% of California’s wetlands loss to development, Elkhorn Slough offers a special opportunity to observe a biologically rich and critically endangered habitat.